CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 ### Rolls
 - [ ] #low taker has insufficient protection: needs deadline for congestion / stale transactions, max roll fee for direct fee control (since fee adjusts with price)
-- [ ] #note provider deadline protection may be excessive, since can cancel stale offers, and has price limits, and requires approvals
+- [x] #note ~~provider deadline protection may be excessive, since can cancel stale offers, and has price limits, and requires approvals~~ better to leave as is
 - [x] #note "active" state variable can be replaced by checking if contract owns provider NFT.
 Ack, won't fix.
 - [x] #note create offer balance and allowance checks seem redundant since for spoofing can easily be passed by providing positive amount, and for mistake prevention only helps with temporary issues.
 Consider removing to reduce complexity.
 - [x] #note naming: `rollFee*` stutter